Eric Appel

 Eric Appel (born August 13, 1980) is an American filmmaker working in television, film, and commercials.

 Originally from Endicott, New York, Appel attended the Art Institute of Pittsburgh, majoring in computer animation.
 Describing his childhood interests, Appel said, "I was always playing around with video cameras, but I was also the kid that drew cartoons.
-It’s weird.
+It's weird.
 I was so obsessed with movies and television, but nobody ever told me that I should go to film school...
 [W]hen I decided to go to school for animation, it felt like a no-brainer.
-However, when I actually went away to college, I realized that I had made a mistake (and also that I wasn’t that great at drawing).
-I actually spent more time working on videos with my roommate, who was majoring in video production, than I did working on my own projects."
+However, when I actually went away to college, I realized that I had made a mistake (and also that I wasn't that great at drawing).
+I actually spent more time working on videos with my roommate, who was majoring in video production, than I did working on my own project."

-While in college, Appel also began performing improv comedy, after his girlfriend brought him to a "show at the University of Pittsburgh called 'Friday Nite Improvs ,' where anyone from the audience could volunteer to go up on stage and perform these improv games."
-After moving to New York City, Appel started taking classes at the Upright Citizens Brigade Theater, "and it wasn’t long before I was basically living at the theatre.
+While in college, Appel also began performing improv comedy, after his girlfriend brought him to a "show at the University of Pittsburgh called "Friday Nite Improvs", where anyone from the audience could volunteer to go up on stage and perform these improv games."
+After moving to New York City, Appel started taking classes at the Upright Citizens Brigade Theater, "and it wasn't long before I was basically living at the theatre.
 I became very involved very quickly.
 [I was] taking improv classes, interning, running the lights for shows and really helping out in any way that I could so I could just be around comedy as much as possible."